-The Technical Committee recently completed its examination of the standards, among the jurisdictions of its Standing Committee on Investment Management (SC5) members, for the presentation of the performance of collective investment schemes ("CIS") in advertisements.
-In May 2002, IOSCO's Technical Committee published a report, entitled "Performance Presentation Standards for Collective Investment Schemes" (the "PPS Report"), which set forth some of the results of SC5's work.
-Among other things, the PPS Report compared the performance presentation standards ("PPS") in the jurisdictions of SC5 members and set forth general principles for the regulation of CIS performance presentations in advertisements.
+During 2001-2002, the IOSCO Technical Committee requested that its Standing Committee on Investment Management ("SC5") examine the standards among SC5 jurisdictions for the presentation of the performance of collective investment schemes ("CIS") in advertisements.1 In May 2002, the Technical Committee published a report entitled "Performance Presentation Standards for Collective Investment Schemes" (the "PPS Report"), which set forth some of the results of SC5's work.
+Among other things, the PPS Report compared the performance presentation standards ("PPS")2 of SC5 jurisdictions and set forth general principles for the regulation of CIS performance presentations in advertisements.
 The PPS Report, however, did not make any recommendations as to best practice standards for the presentation of CIS performance in advertisements.

-This report presents suggested best practice standards for the presentation of CIS performance in advertisements based upon SC5's study of PPS, the formulation of general principles for the regulation of CIS performance presentations in advertisements and further discussion among Technical Committee members.
+In February 2003, the Technical Committee published a report entitled "Performance Presentation Standards for Collective Investment Schemes: Best Practice Standards" ("Best Practices Paper").
+The Best Practices Paper suggested best practice standards for the presentation of CIS performance in advertisements based upon SC5's study of PPS, the formulation of general principles for the regulation of CIS performance presentations in advertisements and further discussion among SC5 jurisdictions.